Total Least Square Optimal Analytic Signal by Structure Tensor for N-D images: Gradient of phase in N-D

 After defining the index $ J$

-identifying the most reliable phase, we can apply gradient to $\Phi^{LS}_1 $, and $\Phi^{LS}_2 $, yielding the compound gradient
+identifying the most reliable phase, we can apply gradient to $\Phi^{\bST}_1 $, and $\Phi^{\bST}_2 $, yielding the compound gradient

 where $\sgn$ is the sign function.
-To reduce symbol clutter, we represent compound gradients in the same way as gradients by $\nabla$.
-The gradient direction has thereby sign-rectification to assure that $\bom $ (computed by LS tensor) points into the reference non-zero zone.
-We recall that there are two Gabor decompositions involved, but only one of them serves as the reference defining the half plane in which aggregated ``$ \bom $''s are delivered.
+The direction needs sign-rectification to assure that $\bom $ (computed by ST) points into the non-zero zone when the corresponding $ \nabla \Phi^{\bST}_2 $ will be from the reliable zone of $ \Phi^{\bST}_2 $.

-Fig. \ref{fg:ph_mag_comp_gradient_o} shows the magnitude of the compound gradient, $ \|\nabla \Phi^{LS}\|^2$, computed via (\ref{eq:grad_ph_comp_2}).
-It depicts no zig-zag patterned artifacts, the hallmark of hyper-plane discontinuity.
-Fig. \ref{fg:ph_comp_gradient_o} shows gradient vectors in color (HSV), showing that magnitude wise discontinuity has been eliminated.

-Likewise, Fig. \ref{fg:minutia_synt_mm_sp_noise_infullph_mag_comp_gradient}, which is computed for the noisy multi minutia image \ref{fg:minutia_synt_mm_sp_noise_infull}, the brightness is continuous.
-The brightness is modulated by the magnitude $ \|\nabla \Phi^{LS}\| $, where the gradient is obtained by compound gradient method above.
+Indeed, as can be seen in Fig. \ref{fg:phsr_Daleth_COMP_omest} the intensity of the color image is continuous, and the intensity represents the magnitude of the gradient (to be precise $ \|\nabla \Phi^{\bST}\|^2$) which was having discontinuity in the direct implementation of gradients, Fig. \ref{fg:ph_mag_gradient}.
+In other words, the zig-zag discontinuity in neighborhoods having hyperplane discontinuity has been eliminated by compound gradient implementation.
+The color in the image will be precised in Sec \ref{sc:cls}.

 Compound gradient implementation and conclusions above can be generalized to $\ND $ in a straight forward manner.
-Assuming an analytic signal having $\bn=\hat\bom_1 $, the region of most reliable phase in the FT space is a hyper-pyramid around $\bn $, green "Egyptian pyramid'' in Fig. \ref{fg:pyramids_in_cube}.
-The least reliable region is the remainder of the non-zero zone, i.e. $ N-1$ half hyper-pyramids between the reliable hyper-pyramid and the hyper-plane $ \bn^T\bom=0$, marked green in the figure.
-Phase being $\Phi^{LS}_1 $ under the presumption (of $ \bn=\hat\bom_1 $), $N-1 $ alternative phases $\Phi^{LS}_2, \cdots \Phi^{LS}_N $ can be construed from it based on respective presumptions on walking directions, $\bn=\hat\bom_2, \cdots \bn=\hat\bom_3 $ (without filtering with Gabor filters anew) via:
+Assuming an analytic signal having $\bn=\hat\bom_1 $, the region of most reliable phase in the FT space is a hyper-pyramid around $\bn $, green "Egyptian'' pyramid in Fig. \ref{fg:pyramids_in_cube}.
+The least reliable region is the remainder of the non-zero zone, i.e. $ N-1$ half hyper-pyramids between the reliable hyper-pyramid and the hyperplane $ \bn^\T\bom=0$, marked green in the figure.
+Phase being $\Phi^{\bST}_1 $ under the presumption (of $ \bn=\hat\bom_1 $), $N-1 $ alternative phases $\Phi^{\bST}_2, \cdots \Phi^{\bST}_N $ can be construed from it based on respective presumptions on walking directions, $\bn=\hat\bom_2, \cdots \bn=\hat\bom_3 $ (without filtering):